Blog

 Founder-to-CEO failures are personality mismatches, not skill gaps.
 High-Vision founders who built the startup often lack the Discipline scaling demands.

-Anonymity in personality assessment: why it matters more than you think
+Anonymity in personality assessment: why it matters

 High-stakes assessment inflates Conscientiousness by half a standard deviation.
-Here is why context distorts scores — and how Cèrcol's design responds.
+Here is why context distorts scores, and how Cèrcol's design responds.

-Social media reveals Big Five personality traits — but the limits matter as much as the findings.
+Social media reveals Big Five personality traits, but the limits matter as much as the findings.
 Research shows what your posts predict and what they miss.

-Sales and personality: what traits actually predict sales performance
+Sales personality: what traits predict sales performance

 Sales personality research overturns the extravert myth: Conscientiousness is the top Big Five sales predictor, not Extraversion.
 From 35,000 salespeople.